 - Congenital heart disease

-- Confirm the baby’s weeks gestation
+- Confirm the baby’s weeks of gestation

 - Check for fetal development